wendykan/techparent/content/post/2019-07-13-how-to-not-quit-job.md.md

 # How to not quit your job after maternity leave

-Lately, I have transitioned into a different role at work (within the same company) and couldn’t be happier.
+Lately, I have transitioned into a different role at work (within the same company) and couldn’t be happier!
 I feel so refreshed every day and so productive.
 In my previous role, even though I really loved the job, I had been with the same job for 4+ years and felt that I had plateaued and wasn’t growing very much.

+I feel that this transition could have happened earlier, but I was pregnant last year, and that factored into the decision and motivation to change jobs/roles, which in retrosc

 I’ve been giving these advice to my friends who are either expecting or trying to conceive.
 Many of them go through the thought process about whether they should make changes to their careers with consideration of the upcoming/possible family changes.
 After going through it myself, I feel very strongly that everyone who is considering a change in career should try to do it **before** they get pregnant or at least **before** they give birth.